cloudify-cosmo/getcloudify.org/source/guide/3.2/guide-security.md

   - `CLOUDIFY_SSL_TRUST_ALL` - set to any non empty value to avoid certificate verification.
   - `CLOUDIFY_SSL_CERT_PATH` - set the path to a copy of the manager's certificate in case verification is wanted (trust all is not set) and the manager's certificate is a self-signed certificate.

+{%note title=Note%}
+This client only supports authentication with username-password
+{%endnote%}

+## Other REST clients
+other REST clients (e.g. cURL) must explicitly add credentials to each request.<br>
+For example:

+ - Get the server status, authenticate with username and password:<br>
+curl -u 'MY_USERNAME':'MY_PASSWORD' MANAGER_IP/status
+ - Get a token, authenticate with username and password:<br>
+curl -u 'MY_USERNAME':'MY_PASSWORD' MANAGER_IP/tokens
+ - Get all the blueprints, authenticate with a token:<br>
+curl -H 'Authentication-Token:MY_TOKEN' MANAGER_IP/blueprints

 # Behind the Scenes / Advanced